LCR-ADS-Lab/TAALES-doc/docs/6_ngram frequency/README.md

 - Replace `[ ]` with register (e.g., *academic*, *fiction*) and `[10k–100k]` with threshold size (e.g., 10k, 20k, ..., 100k)

 #### BNC
-British National Corpus (BNC) is a 100-million-word collection of samples from a wide range of written and spoken British English from the late 20th century.
+British National Corpus (BNC) is a 100-million-word collection of samples from a wide range of written and spoken British English from the late 20th century (BNC, 2007).

 **Raw frequency**
 - **Indices**: